RMNCLDYO/perplexity-ai-toolkit/README.md

 **Last updated Janurary 10, 2024*

-## API Rate Limits and Pricing
+## API Rate Limits
-Be aware of the API's rate limits and pricing details, which can be found [here](https://perplexity.ai/pricing).
+Be mindful of Perplexity's API rate limits, which can be found [here](https://docs.perplexity.ai/docs/rate-limits).

 ## Contributing
 Contributions are welcome!